vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams/workspaces.md

 To manage your current Workspace in Firecamp:
 1. Click the downward arrow next to the current Workspace name in the top-left corner of the Firecamp app.
 2. In the menu that opens, select the option `Manage <NAME> Workspace`.
-3. The modal that opens will have the name of the Workspace alongwith the organization name below it:
+3. The modal that opens will have the name of the Workspace along with the organization name below it:
    - Navigate to the `Members` tab for checking member information, and modifying their access to the Workspace.
 To remove the Workspace, click the `Remove Workspace` button.
-If you don't see options to do so then check that you aren't in your personal Workspace or have the right permission to remove the workspace.
+If you don't see options to do so then check that you aren't in your Personal Workspace or have the right permission to remove the workspace.
    - Navigate to the `Invite` tab for inviting members.
 To invite folks to the Workspace, click the `Invite` button.
-If you don't see options to do so then check that you aren't in your personal Workspace or don't have admin access to the organization.
+If you don't see options to do so then check that you aren't in your Personal Workspace or don't have admin access to the organization.
    - Navigate to the `Details` tab to either view more information about the Workspace or update it if you have relevant permission.
-To update the information, modify the data present in the fields and when done click the `Update` buttont
+To update the information, modify the data present in the fields and when done click the `Update` button

 # Next Steps
 - Organizations